 - You have nausea and vomiting.

 - Your kidney area or back is very sore.

-For more the C-Section procedure, risks and recovery, The Worry Free C-Section is an excellent resource for advice, personal tips information on all aspects of having a C-Section.
+For more the C-Section procedure, risks and recovery The Worry Free C-Section is an excellent resource for advice, personal tips, information and personal support on all aspects of having a C-Section.

 Photo courtesy of renjith krishnan and freedigitalphotos.net